sainioan/gitRep/documentation/Vaatimusmaarittely.md

 * The user should be able to add new categories of expenses. -- done
 * The user should be able remove old categories of expenses.
 * The user should be able to remove his/her account.
-* The user should be able to view his/her balance.
+* The user should be able to view his/her balance. -- done.
 * The user should be able to view financial statistics (if time).

 ## Development Ideas